interkosmos/xroach/README.md

 # xroach

-The classic `xroach` for X11: a game of skill.
-Try to find the roaches under your windows.
+The classic `xroach` game for X11: displays disgusting cockroaches on your root window.
+These creepy crawlies scamper around until they find a window to hide under.
+Whenever you move or iconify a window, the exposed beetles again scamper for cover.

 Cleaned up for modern C compilers.
-Please be aware that this version has several bugs and glitches.
+Please be aware that this version still has some bugs and glitches.

 ## Build
 ```